Doug Lancio

-Doug Lancio is a guitarist and record producer, based in Nashville, Tennessee.
+Doug Lancio is an American guitarist and record producer, based in Nashville, Tennessee.
 He has worked with a wide range of artists including John Hiatt, Nanci Griffith, Patty Griffin and Bob Dylan.

 Biography

 Questionnaires

 Lancio was a member of the 1980s group Questionnaires, along with Tom Littlefield (guitar, vocals), Chris Feinstein (bass), and Hunt Waugh (drums).

 Bedlam

 With guitarist Jay Joyce and bassist Chris Feinstein, Lancio formed the group Bedlam in 1991.
 They released an eponymous EP and the album Into the Coals, both on MCA.
 Bedlam also recorded music for the soundtrack album of the film Reservoir Dogs: "Harvest Moon" and a cover of "Magic Carpet Ride."

 Touring and recording

 Lancio has toured and recorded with a number of noted artists.
 In the mid-'90s he was a member of Tommy Womack's touring and recording band.

 Lancio has been a member of John Hiatt's touring bands since 2008.
 Lancio also produced Hiatt's 2014 album Terms of My Surrender.

 Lancio has had a long professional working relationship with Patty Griffin.
 He first played with Patty on her Silver Bell album, and contributed to other recordings, such as Flaming Red, Children Running Through, Downtown Church, and American Kid.
 He produced 1000 Kisses and her live album A Kiss in Time.

 Lancio has also toured with Tom Jones in support of his recent recordings.

 Lancio played guitar with Bob Dylan during the first leg of his Rough and Rowdy Ways World Wide Tour beginning on November 2, 2021.